 Step 5: Take photos and add them to the audit to illustrate key points

 65% of people are visual learners.
 FastCompany says one of the best ways to drive the message home is through visual content.
 Taking pictures and adding them to an audit is both quick and easy.
 It helps the auditor illustrate what exceptional performance looks like and gives a clear example of any issues or concerns.

-Tip for Compliant IA users: adding a photo to an item is simply a matter of selecting the item, clicking the camera icon and taking a picture with your mobile or tablet or uploading from your camera roll.
+Tip for Compliant IA users: Adding a photo to an item is easy.
+Select the item, click on the camera icon and take a picture with your mobile or tablet or upload from your camera roll.

 Step 6: Don’t just report problems, assign them and get them fixed with the action plan